b1nbash/b1nbash.github.io/README.md

 &nbsp;
 ## PSS

-Posten Norge AS deserves credit for taking this matter seriously and I am impressed of how quick they fixed the issues.
+Posten Norge AS deserves credit for taking this matter seriously and I am impressed of how quickly they fixed the issues.